Intrinsic persistent homology via density-based metric learning: Introduction

-Persistent homology \cite{EH, ELZ, BCY, NSW, MR2121296} is a central technique in Topological Data Analysis (TDA) that allows to infer the homology groups of a space by studying a sample $\XX_n$ at \textit{all} scales of resolution at the same time.
-As a result, this method yields an object called {\em persistence diagram} associated to the sample.
-Under mild conditions, the homology groups of the underlying topological space can be read off the persistence diagram \cite{ELZ}.
-In \cite{CCSGGO, CDSGO}, the authors provide a general framework that allows to define persistence diagrams for infinite metric spaces instead of just finite approximations (samples).
+Persistent homology is a central technique in Topological Data Analysis (TDA) developed to infer the \textit{homology groups} of a space by studying a sample $\XX_n$ at \textit{all} scales of resolution at the same time \citep[see][]{EH, ELZ, BCY, NSW, MR2121296}.
+It has found applications in many fields, including neuroscience \citep{Giusti}, finance \citep{GK}, signal processing \citep{PH, TP, P}, computational neural networks \citep{pmlr-v108-gabrielsson20a}, virus evolution \citep{Chan18566} and sensor networks \citep{Silva2007CoverageIS}.
+This method yields as output an object called {\em persistence diagram} associated to the sample.
+Under mild conditions, the homology groups of the underlying topological space can be read off the persistence diagram \cite[see][]{ELZ}.
+In \cite{CCSGGO, CDSGO}, Chazal et.al provided a general framework that allows to define persistence diagrams for infinite metric spaces instead of just finite approximations (samples).
 Thus, one can view the persistence diagram associated to a sample of a space as an estimate of a limiting object, namely, the persistence diagram of the entire space.
 When the distinction is needed, we will call these diagrams {\em sample persistence diagram} and {\em population persistence diagram} respectively.

 Our main result states that, under reasonable conditions, there is convergence as metric spaces of the sample $\XX_n$ endowed with a computable estimator of the Fermat distance towards the manifold $\M$ (equipped with the Fermat distance) in the sense of Gromov--Hausdorff as the size $n$ grows.
-This extends and streamlines methods and results from \cite{MCD,GJS}.
-When combined with the well-known {\em stability theorem} \cite{CSEH, CDSO, CCSGGO}, this approximation result as metric spaces allows to deduce the convergence of the corresponding persistence diagrams.
+When combined with the well-known {\em stability theorem} \citep{CSEH, CDSO, CCSGGO}, this approximation result as metric spaces allows to deduce the convergence of the corresponding persistence diagrams.
 For this purpose, the space of diagrams is naturally equipped with the \textit{bottleneck distance}.
-Approximation results that include convergence rates and confidence regions have been established when the metric of the target space is known (see \cite{FLRWBS} where the Euclidean distance is considered for both the samples and the space and also \cite{CGLM}, where a general metric is used but assumed to be known in advance).
+Approximation results that include convergence rates and confidence regions have been established when the metric of the target space is known; see e.g. \citep{FLRWBS} where the Euclidean distance is considered for both the samples and the space, and also \citep{CGLM} where a general metric is used but assumed to be known in advance.